epilot-dev/docs/docs/entities/attributes.md

 # Conditional Rendering

 The Conditional Rendering feature, controls the visibility of Schema attributes inside of our Entity Details View.
-As expected, when dealing with attributes, it's likely that depending on the present entity data, some attributes may not be visible depending on a certain condition.
+As expected, when dealing with attributes, it's likely that depending on the available entity data, some attributes may not be visible depending on a certain condition.
 To accommodate that, entity attributes can be controlled by a conditional rendering expression.

 An expression is composed by three parts: